ethanb-cisa/m-21-31-phishing-reporting/README.md

 The executing application needs:
 - Application permission `Exchange.ManageAsApp` in Office 365 Exchange Online
 - Application permission `Mail.Send` in Microsoft Graph
+- `Security Admin` or higher to download the emails

 In this method, the script sends emails as the user specified in `SenderUPN`.
 The application is used for authentication.